exograph/exograph/docs/docs/deployment/docker.md

 RUN exo build

 # You may add additional build steps such as
-# `exo schema migrate` to run migrations automatically.
+# `RUN exo schema migrate` to run migrations automatically.

 FROM ghcr.io/exograph/server:latest